Sebastian Englert: Rapa Nui

 From 1935 for more than 30 years until his death, Father Sebastian worked as a missionary priest on Rapa Nui (Easter Island).
 At the time, he was perhaps the only non-Rapa Nui to have mastered their language.
 Although he celebrated Mass in Latin, he preached, heard confessions and catechized the faithful in the Rapa Nui language.
 He also translated popular Catholic devotions into Rapa Nui and encouraged native religious song.
 In 1964, he produced a history of the early activity of the French Sacred Hearts missionaries who first evangelized the island.

+Given the isolation of Rapa Nui during the period before air travel, Father Sebastian researched the language, ethnology and anthropology of Easter Island.
+His knowledge of Rapa Nui culture and prehistory impressed the scientific staff of the Norwegian Archaeological Expedition of 1955.
+William Mulloy, a member of that expedition, writes: